 What is PayPal and why it’s not operating in Pakistan?

-PayPal is a company based in the USA and operating online payment systems across the globe.
+PayPal is a USA based company operating online payment systems across the world.
 It supports online money transfers and provides an alternative to paper methods like checks and money orders.

 It’s been a long time since the Pakistani freelancers and e-commerce players are demanding PayPal be introduced in Pakistan.
 Besides, they have been requesting to set up our PayPal-like payment gateway.
 But to the disappointment of many, PayPal is still not introduced its services in Pakistan.